Open House Festival

 *Please consider the environment and print only when needed.

-Is there age restrictions for the event?
+Are there age restrictions for the event?

 Some of our events are open to all ages, others will have age restrictions.
 Age restrictions for each event will be clearly listed in our programme and on our website at the point of sale.

 Please note that while some events are open to all ages, it is inadvisable to bring very young children and babies to concerts.